-- Charlotte’s Bakery (South Beach)—such a cute bakery near our hotel, we had no shame in ordering their empanadas for breakfast.
+Charlotte’s Bakery — such a cute bakery near our hotel, we had no shame in ordering their empanadas for breakfast.
 They had several different styles—Hilary opted for Argentina empanadas, and I went for chorizo and chicken Venezuelan ones.
 They also had a range of breakfast options, like eggs and chorizo, perfect for fueling up before a day in the sun.

-- Taquiza (South Beach)—this was an amazing hole-in-the-wall taco place (literally) two blocks from our hotel.
+Taquiza — this was an amazing hole-in-the-wall taco place (literally) two blocks from our hotel.
 We loved it so much we went back a second time.
 We loved their chips and guac and between the two of us tried most of their tacos.
 I loved the chicken and chorizo ones.

-- Havana 1957 (South Beach)—a reader recommended this to me, and it did not disappoint!
+Havana 1957 — a reader recommended this to me, and it did not disappoint!
 I opted for the Ropa Vieja, which is a traditional pork, rice, and beans dish, and y’all, it was so good!

-- Upland (South Beach)—Hilary and I headed here for a nice dinner out, and it was so good.
+Upland — Hilary and I headed here for a nice dinner out, and it was so good.
 To start, we ordered the best wahoo I’ve ever had and a delicious five lettuce caesar salad.
 Though we usually try not to do this, we both had the pappardelle as our entree because the waiter recommend it—delicious!
 To finish, we opted for a mint sorbet that was so unique—and the perfect sweet treat after all that savory food.

-- Sugar East Miami (Brickell)—this was a super cute rooftop cocktail and Asian tapas bar on the 40th floor of a hotel.
+Sugar — this was a super cute rooftop cocktail and Asian tapas bar on the 40th floor of a hotel.
 The views were amazing and the mojitos were even better.
 I definitely would recommend this place if you’re staying on South Beach, but want to see a different neighborhood of Miami.